filip26/tree-io/README.md

 ## 🏗️ Use Cases

-- Uniform processing of tree-structured data
+- Uniform processing of heterogeneous tree models
 - Building library-agnostic processors and pipelines
-- Manipulating hierarchical data in a consistent way
+- Manipulating heterogeneous hierarchical data in a consistent way

 ## 🔌 Implementations of Tree I/O API